 In Salem, Courtney serves as Vice-Chair of the House Education Committee, Courtney is ready to ensure that our students and educators have what they need to succeed.
 She is ready to focus on accessibility and affordability for post secondary and higher education.
 As a member of the Early Childhood committee, she has fought for quality affordable childcare for working families.
 With Courtney’s comprehensive vision of education from cradle to career and her unwavering commitment to investing in education, Oregon students and families can feel confident that our schools, students, and families, have a brighter future.

 Courtney’s priority is listening to the people of her district and standing up for them in Salem.
 Hearing from her constituents and advocating for their needs is central to the work she does.
-She meets with constituents regularly, holds constituent coffee events and town halls, as well as weekly office hours, in order to hear from those she represents.
+She meets with constituents regularly, holds constituent coffee events, town halls, and weekly office hours, in order to hear from those she represents.
 We can count on her to continue to stand up for investments, policies, protections, and opportunities for her communities and constituents to thrive.

 Growing up in Tigard, Courtney was inspired by her parents and teachers, who modeled compassion and encouraged her to stand up for what’s right.
-She feels deeply connected to the people and places that make House District 26 so special.
+She feels deeply connected to the people, places, and stories that make House District 26 so special.
 She has seen this district grow and change over her lifetime.
-The farm where she picked blueberries as a child in the 1980s, the field where she collected flowers for her wedding day in 2004, and the hayride that she and her kids took to the pumpkin patch in the 2010s are all now at the edge of the Urban Growth Boundary and will someday be slated for development.
+The farm where she picked blueberries as a child in the 1980s, the field where she picked dahlias for bouquets in 2004, and the hayride that she and her kids took to the pumpkin patch in the 2010s are all now at the edge of the Urban Growth Boundary and will someday be slated for development.
 She knows this region deserves thoughtful and responsive leadership to protect its natural beauty and offer smart planning as it changes.

 Courtney attended Tigard Schools, graduated from the University of Oregon with a French degree and Pacific University with a Masters in Teaching.
 After student-teaching in our Yamhill-Carlton and Tigard-Tualatin School Districts, she taught French and Spanish at Tualatin High School, Reading and Special Education in Milton-Freewater, and ultimately returned to her alma mater Tigard High School to teach world languages once again.

-Courtney and her husband Joe are raising their family in Wilsonville.
-They are grateful for the amazing educators nurturing their children and the beautiful landscapes and neighborhoods that they call home.
+Courtney is raising her two children in Wilsonville.
+They are grateful for the amazing educators and the beautiful landscapes and neighborhoods that they call home.
 Witnessing the impacts of decades of disinvestment in our schools and the need for improved school safety policies motivated Courtney to step away from the classroom and run for the Oregon Legislature in 2018.
 In her first term she helped pass the Student Success Act, bringing millions of dollars of new funding to schools in her communities.
 She continues to champion education and young people in our state capitol.